 Working as a first responder is already stressful enough.
 Our goal is to help you be in control of how much the stress impacts your ability to live freely.
 You will see these changes allow you to be yourself again without the stress topping you from enjoying the everyday moments.

-Stress-management counseling sessions are 45-50 minutes in length and cost $100 per session.
+Stress-management counseling sessions are 45-50 minutes in length.
+To know the fees and costs for sessions, look here.
 These sessions are usually scheduled every one to two weeks, based on your needs and schedule.
 Depending on your goals and personal needs, counseling can be as brief as 8-10 sessions, or last for several months.

 "Do not pray for an easy life.
 Pray for the strength to endure a difficult one."